marcusnobrega-eng/profile/_pages/about.md

 I am one of the guys who keep seeing the waves form in a lake when we throw a rock in the middle and keep thinking about how beautiful that is and how I could model that :)

-I would resume myself as a simple kid passionate about water resources, trying to learn something new every day about this amazing field.
+I would resume myself as a simple, passionate kid about water resources, trying to learn something new every day about this amazing field.

 <img src="https://marcusnobrega-eng.github.io/profile//files/water_gif.gif">